Tropical Storm Debby (2012): Tornadoes

 Throughout the nearly three-day outbreak, 25 tornadoes were confirmed across Florida of which only one exceeded EF1 intensity.
 As is the case for all tropical cyclone tornado events, an unknown number of tornadoes likely went undocumented over open waters.
 The most active phase of the outbreak occurred from 10:00 a.m. on June 24 to 12:00 a.m.
 EDT on June 25 with 22 tornadoes.
 Nineteen tornadoes formed within the right-front quadrant of Tropical Storm Debby—relative to the storm's motion—while the remainder formed in the right-back quadrant.
 (Note: Tornadic activity associated with tropical cyclones is most prominent in the northeast quadrant, with 68 percent of tornadoes in the Tropical Cyclone Tornado Dataset (TCTOR, 1995–2009) documented in this region.
 As storms weaken, the focal point of tornadoes shifts to the east and south.)

-A tornado near New Port Richey caused major damage to five homes.
-A tornado in Hardee County felled several trees and damaged a tractor and a barn.
-In Glades County, one tornado caused minor roof damage to a barn in Muse, while the other resulted in no effects.
-In Highlands County, four homes were destroyed and twenty-four more were damaged to varying degrees by two tornadoes.
-Losses in the county reached approximately $1.4 million.
-Several homes were damaged by the two twisters in Highlands County, with one resulting in a fatality near Venus.
-The first tornado in Collier County caused minor roof damage to a few structures near Naples on June 23.
-A second tornado in the county later that day broke light poles and snapped tree limbs in North Naples, with one person being injured by a falling branch.
-Three others twisters were spawned in Collier County on June 24, though damage was no more than a few downed trees.
-A tornado in Palm Beach County damaged a few houses and some vegetation in Lake Worth.
-The other twister in Palm Beach County snapped some trees, blew a gate across a street, and broke a railroad crossing arm.
-A waterspout offshore Miami-Dade County moved inland near Golden Beach and twisted three gates and blew open a garage door.